-Let me show you a few sites that students have built during this one week of HTML & CSS.
-By the end of this week you'll be showing results!
+Let me show you a few sites that students have built in the first week of HTML & CSS.
+By the end of week one you'll be showing results!

+How do One Month's coding bootcamps's work?
 Every Monday I'll give you an assignment, every Sunday your homework is due.
-Here's some tips for success this week.
+Here's some additional tips for your success this week.

 Code along with me!
 I'll introduce you to some basic HTML and CSS concepts.
 And I'll kiss my arm.

 Whats the difference between h1 and h2 tags?
 When do we use p tags?
 In this lesson you will learn some of the most important HTML elements.